JoosepAlviste/nvim-ts-context-commentstring/README.md

 your cursor is inside a `jsx_element`, then the `{/* %s */}` `commentstring` will be set.

+Note that the language refers to the *treesitter* language, not the filetype or the file extension.

-Finally, it is possible to have each `commentstring` configuration be a table with custom keys.
+Additionally, it is possible to have each `commentstring` configuration be a table with custom keys.
 This can be used to configure separate single and multi-line comment styles (useful when integrating with a commenting plugin):

 ```lua
 require'nvim-treesitter.configs'.setup {